 - Left-click on Snipping Tool which will appear in the list of search results

 - Left-click on the New button on the Snipping Tool menu

 - Left-click drag a marquee around the area on your screen that you want to capture in your screenshot

 - The screenshot (the area you selected in Step 2) will appear in the Snipping Tool window

 - You can save the screenshot as a PNG (default), GIF or JPEG using the standard Save As options

-The Snipping Tool is more than adequate for most tasks, however, I still prefer the awesome Greenshot as it offers additional options, such as the numbering option for annotating screenshots which you see frequently on images on this blog.
+The Snipping Tool offers some basic options such as a Pen tool and a Highlighter tool and is more than adequate for most tasks, however, I still prefer the awesome Greenshot as it offers additional options, such as the numbering option for annotating screenshots which you see frequently on images on this blog.

 Be sure to have a look at the Insert Screenshot option in Word and PowerPoint!